The Loan Process

 There are a number of ways to finance a mortgage loan.
 Let’s take a look at how it works and the differences between each type:

-7) Interest-Only Loan: An interest-only loan is a type of mortgage that only pays the interest owed, and your principal amount remains the same throughout the term of the loan.
-This can be a dangerous method to use because if something goes wrong and you lose your job, you will have to pay back the loan in full with very little time to save up the money.
+6) Interest-Only Loan: An interest-only loan is a type of mortgage that only pays the interest owed, and your principal amount remains the same throughout the term of the loan.

-9) Interest-Only ARM: An interest only adjustable rate mortgage (ARM) is a type of mortgage that only pays the interest owed, and your principal amount remains the same throughout the term of the loan.
-This can be a dangerous method to use because if something goes wrong and you lose your job, you will have to pay back the loan in full with very little time to save up the money.
-However, you will also be paying much less interest than with a conventional loan because the interest rate is lower.
+8) Interest-Only ARM: An interest only adjustable rate mortgage (ARM) is a type of mortgage that only pays the interest owed, and your principal amount remains the same throughout the term of the loan.

-12) Reverse Mortgage: A reverse mortgage is a special type of loan that allows people aged 62 and older to borrow money against their home equity without having to make any monthly payments.
+11) Reverse Mortgage: A reverse mortgage is a special type of loan that allows people aged 62 and older to borrow money against their home equity without having to make any monthly payments.
 The money that is borrowed will then be repaid when the home is sold or upon death.
-Reverse mortgages are typically insured by the FHA and funded either ny a lender, loan servicer, or homeowners insurance company because it can increase your risk of defaulting on your loan.

 The mortgage process